Mayeu/mayeu.me/site/content/post/how-to-import-digital-ocean-managed-k8s-in-rancher/index.md

 {{< img src="rancher-02-select-importer.png" >}}

 * The importer will give you a `kubectl` command to run against your [Digital Ocean][DO] cluster.
-Us the previously downloaded config file to run it:
+Use the previously downloaded config file to run it:

 ```
 $ kubectl --kubeconfig=config-from-do.yml apply -f \